 This post may contain affiliate links.

 I love cherry tomatoes.
 I look forward to growing them in my garden every year.
 They taste so much better than store bought tomatoes.The only problem is that they don’t last very long, and if you don’t have a way to preserve them you can’t enjoy them all winter.
-These pickled cherry tomatoes are really easy to make and will help make sure you can enjoy them until next summer.
+These pickled cherry tomatoes are really easy to make, they are one of my favorite easy pickling recipes..
+Pickling your cherry tomatoes will help make sure you can enjoy them until next summer.

 This recipe makes 4 pints or 2 quarts of cherry tomatoes.
 You can easily double this recipe or cut it in half if you have only a handful of tomatoes.